heremaps/harp-terrain-datasource/README.md

 ## License

-See the [LICENSE](https://github.com/heremaps/tin-terrain/blob/master/LICENSE) file in the root of this project for license details.
+See the [LICENSE](./LICENSE) file in the root of this project for license details about using `harp-terrain-datasource`.

+For other use cases not listed in the license terms, please [contact us](https://developer.here.com/contact-us).
-Copyright © 2018 HERE Europe B.V.
+Copyright © 2017-2019 HERE Europe B.V.